 - Hair and beauty treatments leading up to the big day

 After the Wedding

 If you are planning a honeymoon, be sure to account for it in your budget.
 Even if you’re planning a quick trip, you’ll feel better knowing you’ve set aside enough money to enjoy your time away together.

 Merging two households after the wedding or moving into a new house almost always creates unexpected expenses.
 Be sure you don’t spend money you might need for moving trucks, furniture, and household items.

 Saving Up for Your Big Day

 Set a realistic timeframe for building up your wedding day savings.
-It might be tempting to borrow the money or put the expenses on a credit card.
-You are likely to regret that choice later, however.
+It might be tempting to borrow the money or put the expenses on a credit card, and you are likely to regret that choice later.

 Don’t feel pressured to overspend.
 You can create a beautiful, memorable day without spending too much.
 Try incorporating DIY decor elements, off-the-rack bridal attire, and creative reception venue selections.